llvm-git-migration/llvm-project/mlir/docs/SPIRVToLLVMDialectConversion.md

 ## `mlir-spirv-cpu-runner`

-`mlir-spirv-cpu-runner` allows to execute `gpu` dialect kernel on the CPU via SPIR-V to LLVM dialect conversion.
-Currently, only single-threaded kernel is supported.
+`mlir-spirv-cpu-runner` is the name of a formerly separate tool that allows to execute `gpu` dialect kernel on the CPU via SPIR-V to LLVM dialect conversion.
+This runner is now merged with the `mlir-cpu-runner`; pass the `--link-nested-modules` flag.
+Currently, only single-threaded kernels are supported.

-To build the runner, add the following option to `cmake`: `bash -DMLIR_ENABLE_SPIRV_CPU_RUNNER=1`
+To build the required runtime libaries, add the following option to `cmake`:
+`-DMLIR_ENABLE_SPIRV_CPU_RUNNER=1`

 ### Pipeline